 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed some ways to use play therapy when dealing with repetitive rituals, control, and regressive behavior; as well as looked at when setting boundaries in play therapy would be beneficial.
+In the last section, we discussed some ways to use play therapy when dealing with repetitive rituals, control, and regressive behavior.
+We also looked at when setting boundaries in play therapy would be beneficial.

-On this track, we will examine the Family Stance and the Family Trance.
-As well as how the two techniques of the "Other Family" exercise and the "Mottos" exercise can be used to bring awareness of where the guilt associated with the abuse comes from.
+In this section, we will examine the Family Stance and the Family Trance, as well as how the two techniques of the "Other Family" exercise and the "Mottos" exercise can be used to bring awareness of where the guilt associated with the abuse comes from.

-In helping clients to understand that the feelings associated with the sexual abuse was not their fault, I found Foster's concept of a family stance and Bradshaw's concept of a family trance to be extremely beneficial.
+In helping clients to understand that the sexual abuse was not their fault, I found Foster's concept of a family stance and Bradshaw's concept of a family trance to be extremely beneficial.

 Clearly, Terry's family was suffering from a destructive family stance characterized by valuing appearance over their daughter's emotional health.
 By making Terry aware of the effect of her family's destructive life stance, this reinforced the belief that she was not to blame for her sexual abuse.

-Terry described Amy's family as open and bold while her family was closed off.
+Terry described Amy's family as open and bubbly while her family was closed off.
 Think of your Terry.
 Would he or she benefit from the "Other Family" exercise?
-Later on in the track, I will describe a second technique, the "Mottos" exercise that is also useful recreating awareness about family attitudes.
+Later on in the section, I will describe a second technique, the "Mottos" exercise, that is also useful in recreating awareness about family attitudes.

 I asked Terry, "How does this reflect one of your family's attitudes?"
 Terry responded, "It shows that they don't like negative attention."
 With the help of this and the "Other Family" exercise, Terry began to recognize how her family's attitudes and behaviors led to her feelings of guilt and that the abuse was her fault.

-On this track, we discussed the Family Stance and the Family Trance.
+In this section, we discussed the Family Stance and the Family Trance.
 As well as how the two techniques of the "Other Family" exercise and the "Mottos" exercise can be used to bring awareness of where the guilt associated with the abuse comes from.

 Others who bought this Child Abuse Course